-Here is a copy of the Jewish exorcism ritual I discovered on-line.
+Here is a Jewish exorcism ritual I discovered on-line.

 Recite this adjuration in such a way:

-I adjure you the demon so-and-so, by the utterance of the watchers and the holy ones [Dan.
-4:14] by YHWH God of the Heavens, with these names I adjure you the demon so-and-so, son of so-and-so and so-and-so, that you now enter this flask immediately and immediately the flask will turn red [Chajes reports that bottling up the spirit was commonplace and also appears in Islamic exorcism rituals – the inspiration for “I Dream of Jeanie"].
-Immediately say to him these five [divine] names YHW….That demon will immediately cry a great and bitter cry from the great pressure; do not believe him until he swears by YUD HA VAV HA explicitly [more divine names in permutation, thereby binding him to do no further harm].
+I adjure you the demon (say the demon’s name), by the utterance of the watchers and the holy ones by God of the Heavens, with these names I adjure you the demon (say the demon’s name), son of (say the parents’ names), that you now enter this flask immediately and immediately the flask will turn red (bottling up the spirit was commonplace and also appears in Islamic exorcism rituals – the inspiration for “I Dream of Jeanie”).
+Immediately say to him (the demon)…five (holy) names (of God)….That demon will immediately cry a great and bitter cry from the great pressure; do not believe him until he swears by God explicitly.
 Then leave him alone and pay him no further heed.

 Text taken from Shoshan Yesod ha-Olam, 16th century medieval magical Hebrew text compiled by Rabbi Joseph Tirshom, a kabbalist from Salonika.
-The text above was translated from the Hebrew by Israeli scholar Jeffrey Chajes and can be found in his book, Between Worlds.
+The text above was translated from the Hebrew by Israeli scholar Jeffrey Chajes, with clarification provided by me, and can be found in his book, Between Worlds.